kythe/kythe/kythe/web/site/getting-started.md

 # https://docs.docker.com/installation/debian/#debian-jessie-80-64-bit for Docker installation
 {% endhighlight %}

-### Internal Dependencies

-All other Kythe dependencies are hosted within the repository under `//third_party/...`.
-Run the `./tools/modules/update.sh` script to update these dependencies to the exact revision that we test against.

-This step may take a little time the first time it is run and should be quick on subsequent runs.

 #### Troubleshooting bazel/clang/llvm errors
 You must either have `/usr/bin/clang` aliased properly, or the `CC` env var set for Bazel: